woeatory/huntd-public/README.md

 ## Run project

-To run the project run following command in the root directory(INSERT NPM TOKEN FROM INTO MAKEFILE BEFORE RUNNING IT):
+To run the project run following command in the root directory(INSERT NPM TOKEN INTO MAKEFILE BEFORE RUNNING IT):
 ```bash
   make up
 ```